 Having your client profiles documented makes life easier for everyone in your business - trust us!
 Review and revise your client profiles routinely so that you’ll always know who you want to reach.
 After all, your target audience may change and evolve over time, particularly if you add new products or services to your business.

 Now you know the best practices for building your client profiles, it’s time to get started.
 No matter your type of business, everything comes down to your target audience.
 If you don’t know who they are, everything you do may just be missing the mark.

 If you’re unsure what to do next, we’re here to help.
 We have put together a handy guide to everything you need to understand about client profiles.
-Our guidebook also includes FREE templates so you can start creating your own personas for your company.
-We’ll guide you through the process, step by step.
-Easy!
+Our guide also includes free templates so you can start creating your own profiles and personas straight away.